Alabama governor signs bill that prohibits vaccine passports

 Educational institutions "may continue to require a student to prove vaccination status as a condition of attendance only for the specific vaccines that were already required by the institution as of January 1, 2021, provided that the institutions give an exemption for students with a medical condition or religious belief that is contrary to vaccination," according to the text of the law.

 The coronavirus has killed about 590,000 Americans and sickened more than 33 million, according to Reuters data.
-But as the pace of vaccinations accelerated in recent months, deaths and infections have dropped sharply, and the country has given enough shots to vaccinated about 43 percent of the population.
+But as the pace of vaccinations accelerated in recent months, deaths and infections have dropped sharply, and the country has given enough shots to fully vaccinate over 39% of the population.

 Officials have said vaccine hesitancy - people unwilling to get free COVID-19 vaccine shots - could be a barrier to eliminating the threat of the virus.